 Routine Precision Trimming

-• Prevents beard split ends from progressing.
+- Prevents beard split ends from spreading.

 Conclusion